wilkart/homebrew-gridcoin/README.md

 # Gridcoin Research CLI for macOS

 ## Disclaimer
 This software is recognised as an OSX/CoinMiner by antivirus tools.
-Disable any real time system protection for installation time.
-Exclude the following path from antivirus real time scanning.
+Disable a real time system protection for an installation time.
+Exclude the following path from a real time antivirus scanning.

     /usr/local/Cellar/gridcoin-cli
     /usr/local/Cellar/gridcoin-cli-db5